SceneExpander: Text-Guided 3D Scene Expansion via Free-Form View Insertion: Abstract

 \section{Abstract}

-World building with 3D scene representations is increasingly important for content creation, simulation, and interactive experiences, yet real workflows are inherently iterative: creators must repeatedly extend an existing scene under user control.
-Motivated by this research gap, we study 3D scene expansion in a user-centric workflow: starting from a real scene captured by multi-view images, we extend its coverage by inserting an additional view synthesized by a generative model.
-Unlike simple object editing or style transfer in a fixed scene, the inserted view is often 3D-misaligned with the original reconstruction, introducing geometry shifts, hallucinated content, or view-dependent artifacts that break global multi-view consistency.
-To address the challenge, we propose SceneExpander, which applies test-time adaptation to a parametric feed-forward 3D reconstruction model with two complementary distillation signals: anchor distillation stabilizes the original scene by distilling geometric cues from the captured views, while inserted-view self-distillation preserves observation-supported predictions yet adapts latent geometry and appearance to accommodate the misaligned inserted view.
-Experiments on ETH scenes and online data demonstrate improved expansion behavior and reconstruction quality under misalignment. \keywords{Scene expansion \and 3D reconstruction \and Test-Time Adaptation}
+World building with 3D scene representations is increasingly important for content creation, simulation, and interactive experiences, yet real workflows are inherently iterative: creators repeatedly extend existing scenes under user control.
+Motivated by this gap, we study \textbf{text-guided 3D scene expansion via free-form view insertion}.
+Starting from a real scene captured by multi-view images, a user specifies a text expansion intent, which a generative model materializes as an inserted view extending the scene coverage.
+Unlike simple object editing or style transfer within a fixed scene, the inserted view may be 3D-misaligned with the original reconstruction, introducing geometric shifts, hallucinated content, or view-dependent artifacts that disrupt global multi-view consistency.
+To address this challenge, we propose \ours, which applies test-time adaptation to a parametric feed-forward 3D reconstruction model with two complementary distillation signals: anchor distillation stabilizes the captured scene using geometric cues from the captured views, while inserted-view self-distillation retains insertion-supported predictions to accommodate the misaligned view.
+Experiments on ETH scenes and online data demonstrate improved expansion behavior and reconstruction quality under misalignment.
+Project page: \url{https://scnuhealthy.github.io/SceneExpander}.